jghaanstra/com.xiaomi-miio/docs/obtain_token.md

 ## Jailbroken iOS users
 * Setup your iOS device with the Mi Home app
-* Use something like Forklift sFTP to connect to your iOS device and copy this file to your computer: /var/mobile/Containers/Data/Application/514106F3-C854-45E9-A45C-119CB4FFC235/Documents/USERID_mihome.sqlite
+* Use something like Forklift sFTP to connect to your iOS device and copy this file to your computer: /var/mobile/Containers/Data/Application/<<UUID>>/Documents/USERID_mihome.sqlite (where UUID is a specific number for your device)
     * username: root
     * IP address: your phones IP address
     * password: alpine (unless you changed it something else)